blake-gilmore/Slackbot-With-Google-Workspace/README.md

 ## Usage

-As a personal project, this SlackBot serves as a demonstration of what I've built.
-If you have any questions or are interested in the code and implementation details, feel free to reach out.
-However, please note that this project is not intended for general use or contributions.
+This project serves as a demonstration of what I've built, this project is not intended for general use or contributions.